-Rhabdomyosarcoma (RMS) can start nearly anywhere in the body, so there are no symptoms that show up in all cases.
-The symptoms of RMS depend on where the tumor is, how large it is, and if it has spread to other parts of the body.
+Rhabdomyosarcoma (RMS) can start nearly anywhere in the body, so the symptoms of RMS can be different in each person.
+The symptoms depend on where the tumor is, how large it is, and if it has spread to other parts of the body.

-One or more of these symptoms usually leads parents to bring a child to the doctor.
+One or more of these symptoms usually leads to a visit to the doctor.
 Many of these signs and symptoms are more likely to be caused by something other than RMS.
 For example, children and teens can have bumps or pain from play or sports injuries.
-Still, if your child has any of these symptoms and they don’t go away within a week or so, check with your doctor so that the cause can be found and treated, if needed.
+Still, if you or your child has any of these symptoms and they don’t go away within a week or so (or if they get worse), see a doctor so that the cause can be found and treated, if needed.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Okcu MF, Hicks J. Rhabdomyosarcoma in childhood and adolescence: Clinical presentation, diagnostic evaluation, and staging.
 UpToDate.
 Accessed at www.uptodate.com/contents/rhabdomyosarcoma-in-childhood-and-adolescence-clinical-presentation-diagnostic-evaluation-and-staging on May 24, 2018.

 Wexler LH, Skapek SX, Helman LJ.
 Chapter 31: Rhabdomyosarcoma.
 In: Pizzo PA, Poplack DG, eds.
 Principles and Practice of Pediatric Oncology.
 7th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2016.